2. The PhD and MPhil Programmes

 eProg also allows you to reflect on your progress and development of transferable skills through a series of `Expectations' forms.
 These should be completed in consultation with your supervisor.

-The following people can view your student record in eProg: your supervisory team, the School's Director of Postgraduate Studies, the School's Postgraduate Administrator, the Faculty Graduate Office and Manchester Doctoral College.
+The following people can view your student record in eProg: your supervisory team, the School's Director of Postgraduate Studies, the School's Postgraduate Administrator, your programme director, the Faculty Graduate Office and Manchester Doctoral College.

 2.2.1 Accessing eProg